dreibh/hipercontracer/README.md

 Notes:

-* See the [manpage of "hipercontracer"](https://github.com/dreibh/hipercontracer/blob/master/src/hipercontracer.1) for a detailed description of the results file formats: <pre>man hipercontracer</pre>
+* See the [manpage of "hipercontracer"](https://github.com/dreibh/hipercontracer/blob/master/src/hipercontracer.1) for a detailed description of the results file formats: ```bashman hipercontracer```
 * The HiPerConTracer Viewer Tool can be used to display results files, including uncompressed ones.
 * The HiPerConTracer Results Tool can be used to merge and/or convert the results files.